AI Email Privacy: 90% Don't Trust It (Here's What They Found)

 Key Takeaway

 Most AI email features work by sending your email content to cloud servers for processing by large language models.
 This means a third party (the email app provider and often their AI vendor) can access the text of your messages.
-On-device processing is the privacy-first alternative: your emails are analyzed locally on your phone, never leaving your possession.
-The difference isn't cosmetic.
-It's the difference between your data staying yours and your data becoming someone else's input.
+The privacy-first alternative is zero-retention cloud processing: your email content is sent to AI providers who are contractually prohibited from storing, logging, or training on it.
+The content is processed and immediately discarded.
+Combined with local ranking that never leaves your device, this approach keeps your data from becoming someone else's input.

 To understand the privacy implications, you need to understand the plumbing.
 When an AI email assistant summarizes a thread, drafts a reply, or prioritizes your inbox, it doesn't do that magic locally.
 In most cases, it follows a pipeline that looks like this: